expjazz/react_work_for_all/README.md

 As an candidate, you can apply to a new job.
 If the company accepts you, you have the option to schedule a interview.
 If they accept your time good.
 If not, then they will suggest a new time, and you can either accept or suggest a new one, until is good for boot pars.

+#### Sometimes you might need to refresh to get a updatee on the information.
+I will work on this as I go foward with action cable on the backend.

 ### Next Steps

 - I will do action cable on rails, to allow realtime update as soon as it hits the database.